WELCOME TO THE WEBSITE OF THE WORLD CONFEDERATION OF COGNITIVE AND BEHAVIOURAL THERAPIES

 The WCCBT is a world organisation representing CBT and board members with representatives from:

-Asian Cognitive and Behaviour Therapy Association (ACBTA): acbta.org
+Asian Cognitive and Behaviour Therapies Association (ACBTA): acbta.org

 Association for Behavioral and Cognitive Therapies (ABCT): abct.org